 Candler offers dual degrees with either the Master of Divinity or the Master of Theological Studies and a Juris Doctor degree in conjunction with Emory’s School of Law.

-The MDiv/JD is a five-year degree, one year shorter than if the degrees were pursued separately.
+The MDiv/JD is a five-year degree, while the MTS/JD is a four-year degree, both one year shorter than if the theology and law degrees were pursued separately.
 Students typically begin their studies with their first year at Candler, spend their second year at the Law School, and then alternate between the schools for their remaining time.
 Financing is coordinated between the two schools.

 Applicants apply to Candler and Emory Law School separately, and if accepted to both schools, can enroll in the dual degree program.
 Applicants must take the Law School Admission Test (LSAT), administered by Law Services of Newtown, Penn.
 Students must apply to take the test directly to: Law Services, Box 2001, Newtown, Pennsylvania 18940, www.lsac.org, 215.968.1001.

 Emory also requires use of the Law School Data Assembly Service (LSDAS) provided by Law Services.
 The LSDAS submits an unofficial copy of the applicant's college transcript, along with the report containing the LSAT score, to the law school.